-Screening and Physical Exam Treatment & Diagnostics in Koramangala, Bangalore
+Screening, Physical Exam and Urgent Care in Koramangala, Bangalore

 Urgent care is essential because many people do not have primary care physicians, and they need some means to access healthcare.
 Minor issues like fractures, cuts, fevers, and infections that need prompt treatment should receive urgent care as emergency room expenses or wait times are often not something most people can afford or withstand.